coleholcomb/Halite3/README.tex.md

 $$

 Up to this point we have ignored an important nuance: what is $H(c)$?
-In fact, this is a time dependent quantity that increases nonlinearly with time $t$ that must adjusted for the travel time to the cell,
+In fact, this is a time dependent quantity that increases nonlinearly with time $t$ that must be adjusted for the travel time to the cell,
 $$
-H(c, t) &= (1- 0.75^{\max \big(0, t - t(s,c)\big)}),
+H(c, t) &= (1- 0.75^{\max \big(0, t - t(s,c)\big)}) H_0,
 $$

-where $t = t_m + t(s,c)$.
+where $t = t_m + t(s,c)$ and $H_0$ is the halite content of the cell.
 To find the best score, we maximize each cell over $t$
 $$
 \begin{align}
 S (c) &=  \max\limits_{t} S(c, t - t(s,c)).
 \end{align}
 $$

-It can be shown that there is a value of $t_m$ that maximizes the halite collected per time.
+It can be shown that there is a value of $t$ that maximizes the halite collected per time.
 In practice, I looked for the maximum score over an
 $N_t \times N_H \times N_W$ matrix, where $N_t = 60$ is the maximum value of $t_m + t(s,c)$ that I computed scores for,
 and $N_H$ and $N_W$ are the height and width of the map, respectively.

 The score derived above is not the end of the story.
 Heuristics were included to capitilize on the inspiration mechanic (4p only) and to increase priority to dense halite regions (decreasing travel time on secondary+ cells).
 Unfortunately these multipliers are not well motivated like the above discussion, and I was only able to tinker with them in the final day.
 As a result, their values are likely far from optimal and there is not much room for explanation.
-Additionally, it should be noted that ``halite collected per turn" is not precisely the correct quantity to maximize, since there is also an advantage in returning the halite to the dropoffs sooner rather than later.
+Additionally, it should be noted that "halite collected per turn" is not precisely the correct quantity to maximize, since there is also an advantage in returning the halite to the dropoffs sooner rather than later.
 This could likely be captured with some scoring heuristic, but I did not get around to implementing one.